Learning can be fun !!!

 There are many idioms or phrases that we often hear around us, cited as examples or references but rarely understand their true meaning.
 An idiom is a combination of words that has a metaphorical or symbolic meaning, due to its common usage.
 An idiom’s figurative meaning is separate from the literal meaning or definition of the words of which it is made.

 Through this section we will try to elaborate the meaning of various idioms and phrases with a help of a Creative Story.
 Such stories will help in forming a picture in the young minds helping them to understand the phrase better and learn them with a meaning.
-The credit for this idea goes to freelance writer Ritanjali Hastir.
+The credit for this idea goes to our Associate Editor Ritanjali Hastir.
 However, we welcome contributions from all our patrons as well.

 Cock and Bull Story

 Meaning: An unbelievable tale.
 In other words an absurd, improbable story presented as the truth or an unbelievable tale that is intended to deceive.

 You Can’t Judge a Book by its Cover